hyperledger-archives/education/LFS171x/indy-material/nodejs/AgentDemoScript.md

 |*Licensed under [CC By 4.0](https://creativecommons.org/licenses/by/4.0/)*|

 You will also see that at the bottom of the screen each user has a DID.
-Each generated the DID and published the DID to the Hyperledger Indy registry.
-Knowing a DID, another Agent can look up on the Ledger and get back the public key and endpoint associated with that DID.
+Each generated their DID and published it to the instance of Hyperledger Indy ledger we started.
+Knowing a DID, another Agent can look up on that ledger and get back the public key and endpoint associated with that DID.
 We'll use those DIDs later to connect the Agents so that they can exchange messages.

 > **NOTE:** From time to time in running the demo you must refresh the Browser (Crl-R or Cmd-R) to update the screen data.
 This is needed when an action by one Identity (e.g. Alice) affects the data of another (e.g. Faber).

 ### Step 2: Setting up Faber